Question Period

-Question Period (QP; période des questions), known officially as Oral Questions (questions orales), occurs each sitting day in the House of Commons of Canada—similarly in provincial legislatures—in which members of the parliament ask questions of government ministers (including the prime minister).
+Question Period (QP; période des questions), known officially as Oral Questions (questions orales), occurs each sitting day in the House of Commons of Canada—similarly in provincial legislatures—in which members of the Parliament ask questions of government ministers (including the prime minister).
 According to the House of Commons Compendium, "The primary purpose of Question Period is to seek information from the Government and to call it to account for its actions."

 It is similar in form to question time in other parliaments, mainly those following the Westminster system.

 In the Legislative Assemblies of Ontario and Manitoba (as well as in several other provinces), questions raised are formally referred as Oral Questions.
 In the Quebec National Assembly, the term is Oral Questions and Answers.

 History

 The first oral question occurred during the 1st Canadian Parliament, before rules had been established providing for formal questions.
 According to the record of debates for November 29, 1867, a question was posed to Chairman of the Printing Committee before Orders of the Day were called.

-In the absence of formal rules, the Speaker of the House of Commons of Canada exerted great control over form, nature, and admissibility of questions.
-The first codification of formal rules to govern Question Period occurred in April 1964, and subsequent rule changes have been adopted; however, the opinion of the Speaker carries the most weight, as the actions of the Speaker set precedents when a new Point of Order or questions arises about practices during Question Period.
+In the absence of formal rules, the speaker of the House of Commons exerted great control over form, nature, and admissibility of questions.
+The first codification of formal rules to govern Question Period occurred in April 1964, and subsequent rule changes have been adopted; however, the opinion of the speaker carries the most weight, as the actions of the speaker set precedents when a new point of order or questions arises about practices during Question Period.

 Current practice

 Question Period lasts 45 minutes pursuant to Standing Order 30(5), beginning no later than 2:15 pm or 11:15 am, as the case may be.
 Typically, 2:15 pm is the start time for Question Period Monday through Thursday, with Question Period starting at 11:15 am on Fridays.
 On Wednesdays, Question Period starts slightly after 2:15 pm due to the 2:00 pm singing of the National Anthem, "O Canada".

-Questions may be posed to either the prime minister, or any Minister of the Cabinet of Canada, who will answer the question unless the Speaker rejects the question under established rules or accepted custom.
-For example, although it is not codified, questions on current legal matters before the courts are not acceptable questions.
+Questions may be posed to either the prime minister, or any minister of the Cabinet of Canada, who will answer the question unless the speaker rejects the question under established rules or accepted custom.
+No formal limits on permitted topics exist, but questions on current legal matters before the courts are not acceptable; the minister (typically the Minister of Justice and Attorney General) will typically decline to answer them.

-Question Period in Canada, as an instance of Question time in Westminster tradition, is similar to the Prime Minister's Questions practice of the Parliament of the United Kingdom; however, it is important to note that the Canadian version occurs daily as opposed to weekly, runs 45 minutes instead of 30, and questions may be asked to any cabinet member, not just the prime minister.
-In the UK Parliament, other Cabinet members have Question Time on other days, so it is a daily occurrence but to specific Ministers.
+Question Period in Canada, as an instance of Question time in Westminster tradition, is similar to the Prime Minister's Questions practice of the Parliament of the United Kingdom.
+The Canadian version occurs daily as opposed to weekly, runs 45 minutes instead of 30, and questions may be asked to any cabinet member, not just the prime minister.
+In Great Britain, individual ministers answer questions on a rotating schedule with one Question Time session daily.